mivanci5/Sleep-Wake-Schedule-Volumio-Plugin/README.md

-Got it!
-Here's the updated README.md file with your username and project name.

 Volumio Sleep-Wake Schedule Plugin
 Overview
 The Volumio Sleep-Wake Schedule Plugin is designed to enhance your Volumio experience by adding sleep and wake-up automation features.
 This plugin allows you to schedule when Volumio should fade out the volume and stop playback at night and when it should gradually increase the volume and start a specific playlist in the morning.